blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/autoescapingparameters.md

 The workflows pertaining to quotation marks and spaces are as follows.

 - Detect properties must be separated by spaces or carriage returns/line feeds.
+- Values containing spaces must be surrounded by either single or double quotation marks ('single' or “double”).
 - Values containing single quotes must be surrounded with double quotation marks.
 - Values containing double quotes must be surrounded with single quotation marks.